darioriverat/cloud-messaging-cli/README.md

 - **Pub/Sub Management**: Create topics, subscriptions, publish and receive messages
 - **Message Ordering**: Support for ordered message delivery with ordering keys
-- **Cloud Storage**: Create buckets with region specification
+- **Cloud Storage**: Create buckets with region specification, upload/download files
-- **BigQuery**: Create datasets and manage data warehouse resources
+- **BigQuery**: Create datasets and tables with complex nested schemas
 - **Simple CLI Interface**: Easy-to-use command-line tools
 - **Comprehensive Documentation**: Detailed guides for each service
+- **Extensible Architecture**: Easy to add new GCP services

 ## Notes

 - All tools require proper GCP service account configuration
 - Make sure your service account has the necessary permissions for the services you want to use
-- Currently supports Google Cloud Pub/Sub and Cloud Storage
+- Currently supports Google Cloud Pub/Sub, Cloud Storage, and BigQuery
-- Plans to support AWS SNS/SQS, Azure Service Bus, and other cloud messaging platforms
+- Extensible architecture allows easy addition of new GCP services
+- Comprehensive examples and documentation for each service